tidepool-org/handbook/Onboarding Documents/Communication and Transparency.md

 ### Public Calendars

 Work calendars should be shared to make scheduling meetings really easy and also to let the rest of the team see where we’re spending our time.
 Personal calendars often have sensitive information, and should be kept separate.
 Work calendars are documentation of how we’re budgeting our hours and are useful for the rest of the team.

+There is also a Tidepool OOO calendar.
+If you are going to be out for more than a few hours, please mark it on the

+A subscrition link to the Tidepool OOO Calendar can be found on the [Emp: Tidepool Resources](https://trello.com/b/0tbitS80/emp-tidepool-resources) Trello board.

 ### Open Stats